-The Review Process for Cycle 30
+The Dual Anonymous Review Process

 As in past cycles, proposers submit their proposals through APT.
 However, the PDF attachment that is uploaded containing the scientific and technical justifications must be anonymized following the guidelines below.
 Additionally, proposers must submit, via the Astronomer's Proposal Tool, a separate section titled "Team Expertise and Background."
 The review panels (and the Executive Committee) will conduct their review without seeing any of the names associated with the proposal, and without seeing the information in the "Team Expertise and Background" section.
 The panels will discuss the proposals and generate a final ranked list of proposals that are recommended for selection.
 In addition to the Panel Chair, each review panel (including the Executive Committee) will have a full-time "Leveler" present in the room during all panel discussions.
 The job of the Leveler is to ensure that discussions remain focused on the scientific merit of the proposal.